 All members of the UC community — students, staff, faculty and other academic appointees — are required to receive sexual violence prevention and intervention training and education regularly.

+The core elements of the curriculum are consistent across the UC system; however, campuses have flexibility in the way they deliver the UC systemwide curriculum.
+For example, some campuses offer an online course while others provide in-person training.
 UC’s systemwide curriculum, tailored to each audience, educates our community about sexual violence, how to prevent it, the role of intervention and what local resources are available.

 Key concepts covered in UC’s systemwide curriculum for every audience are:

 • Definitions of different forms of sexual violence

 • Social norms, including the attitudes and beliefs that can normalize violence

 • Responding to sexual violence using methods that acknowledge the impact of violence and trauma on survivors’ lives